bertbalcaen/esdi-webdesign-course/02_html.md

 - ```<img src="path_to_image" alt="alternative text for image">```
 - The `src` attribute is required.
 - Use relative paths for loading images within your website and absolute paths to link to an image on another website.
-- `alt` attribute: a textual description of the image
+- `alt` attribute: a textual description of the image.
+This is used by search engines (they can't understand what's in the image), by some browsers (for the visually impaired), ...
 - You can omit the description within the `alt` attribute if the image you are using is decorative and has no 'real meaning', for example a drop shadow, a separator, ...
 - Images are inline level elements.